mahadevprakash90/mahadevprakash90.github.io/_posts/2019-06-15-mahadeviation-site-launched.md

 ---
 layout: post
-title: "Mahadeviation is a GO!"
+title: "MahaDeviation is a GO!"
 date: 2019-06-15
 ---